ctarbide/dot.emacs.d_minimal/README.txt

     (setq shell-command-switch "-ic"))

-  (require 'shell) ;; define shell and comint variables (defun create-custom-shell (program shell-args where echoes force-new)
+  (require 'shell) ;; define shell and comint variables

+  ;; TODO: error if 'where does not exist
+  (defun create-custom-shell (program shell-args where echoes force-new)
     "versatile custom shell creation"
     (let* ((where (expand-file-name where))